 Students will get an intensive introduction to the process of historical research and writing in a seminar setting.
 This course will acquaint students with research methods, train them to interpret primary sources and lead them through the conceptualization, research, drafting, and rewriting of an historical study.
-Prerequisites: 9 hours of college-level history credit, at least 3 hours of which must be at Geneseo; or junior standing.
-Credits: 4(4-0)
+Prerequisites: 9 credits of college-level history, at least 3 credits of which must be at Geneseo; or junior standing.
+Credits: 4(4-0).
+Multiple sections offered every fall & spring semester